 Why is this necessary?

 There is general agreement that the data collected from a person ‘belongs’ to that person in the sense that reuse of the data for other proposes than for which the original consent was given (if any) lies with that person.
 In the EU this is now also regulated by the GDPR (General Data Protection Regulation).
-Medical professionals and researchers are increasingly obliged to provide the data to the person from which they originated upon request, but in actual practice it is still a very cumbersome and discouraging process for individual patients to ‘recover’ their data from medical and research collections spread over many different places.
+Medical professionals and researchers are increasingly obliged to provide the data to the person from which they originated upon request, but in actual practice it is still a very cumbersome and discouraging process for individual people living with the disease to ‘recover’ their data from medical and research collections spread over many different places.

 FAIR Data in Duchenne

 World Duchenne Organization on March 21 and 22, 2019 organized a meeting in Amsterdam to discuss the FAIR initiative, the Personal Health Train, Duchenne Data Platform and next steps related to data visiting.
-The meeting was attended by representatives of registries, patient advocate leaders, clinicians, scientists, companies and regulators.
+The meeting was attended by representatives of registries, advocacy leaders, clinicians, scientists, companies and regulators.
 A Data Declaration resulted from this meeting.
 A workshop report is published in Neuromuscular Disorders (Official journal of the World Muscle Society).
 If you want to receive a copy please send a message.

 “WDO reaches out to countries where limited information about Duchenne and Becker muscular dystrophy is available, and facilitates the exchange of information about fundraising and lobbying activities among member organizations”